rust-lang/mdBook/book-example/src/format/config.md

   removing the current behaviour, you can specify a set of javascript files that will be loaded alongside the default one.
 - **playpen:** A subtable for configuring various playpen settings.
+- **no-section-label**: mdBook by defaults adds section label in table of contents column.
+For example, "1.", "2.1".
+Set this option to true to disable those labels.
+Defaults to `false`.

 **book.toml**
 ```toml